Updated: Feb 22, 2022

 Looking further ahead, 5G will also prove key in accelerating the industry toward autonomous and remote operations – in other words, completing projects completely by machine alone, without the need of having people on site.
-Even though remote-control technology exists at present, 5G’s ultra low latency eliminates any delay in connectivity and ensure work is completed with adequate speed and precision.
-This could also unlock the capabilities of self-driving machines, which will be able to accurately map areas, recognise signals and communicate with other machines more efficiently.
+Even though remote-control technology exists at present, 5G’s ultra-low latency eliminates any delay in connectivity and ensures work is completed with adequate speed and precision.
+This could also unlock the capabilities of self-driving machines, which will be able to accurately map areas, recognize signals, and communicate with other machines more efficiently.

 5G transforming construction worksites

-The speed, latency and scalability of 5G will revolutionise how construction workers do their jobs in three critical ways:
+The speed, latency, and scalability of 5G will revolutionize how construction workers do their jobs in three critical ways:

 A platform for innovation